-JANUARY 2007: My reintroduction to art was reignited as it literally saved me from the hardship and affliction that subsequently followed as my personal life was turned upside down four months after losing my Father, as I now directed my attention toward drawings as an escape route from the real world which became my salvation as it helped stimulate my mind with creativity and inspiration (instead of alcohol and anguish) that I desperately needed...with no money for school I re-taught, re-learned and refocus as my drawing and cartooning skills had vastly improved with the help of better tools/materials, and the hundreds of hours of non-stop practice and faliures.
+JANUARY 2007: My reintroduction to art was reignited as it literally saved me from the hardship and affliction that subsequently followed as my personal life was turned upside down four months after losing my Father, as I now directed my attention toward drawings as an escape route from the real world which became my salvation as it helped stimulate my mind with creativity and inspiration (instead of alcohol and anguish) that I desperately needed...with no money for school I re-taught, re-learned and refocused as my drawing and cartooning skills had vastly improved with the help of better tools/materials, and the hundreds of hours of non-stop practice and faliures.
 "Failure sucks...but it feels way better than never trying"

 January 2009: I felt confident enough to start offering free memorial portrait drawings for family and friends as it made me feel better knowing that my drawings can serve a purpose in someones life when a loved one is lost, because the expression of gratitude is priceless!
 Afterwards, I began focusing on what originally inspired me when I was just a kid.
 You guessed it Pop Culture and Movie Icons as a new hobby, not to mention a NEW direction for my artwork and personal life which brought out the best in me.

 January,2010: A friend convinced my reluctant self to start displaying my pencil art anywhere possible...so I did.
 During this new chapter, my renew love for art was making a positive impact as I started entering every local art exhibit imaginable, thus having a little taste of fulfillment that prepared me for bigger events.
 Along the way I learned the art of Cartooning, working with Pastels and Color Pencils during this time which totally rejuvenated my social life while making new friends that influenced me to keep going and keep showing!